danielyaba/gke-private-tunneller/README.md

 alias kubectl='kubectl'
 alias helm='helm'
 ```
-Also you can add some other aliases of `kubectl` which might be usefull:
+Also you can add some other aliases of `kubectl` which might be useful:
 ```
 alias k='kubectl'
 alias ka='kubectl apply -f'